 Safer, Greener, Healthier Colchester

-The scheme is based on routes that meet and cross in the town centre – one running from West to East and the other from North to South.
+Essex County Council and Colchester Borough Council have been working together with other key partners on a proposed scheme based on routes that meet and cross in the town centre – one running from North to South and the other from West to East.
 The routes connect to the proposed Rapid Transit System (and segregated cycleway) which will link the Park & Ride adjacent to the A12, North of the town, to the town centre and to the emerging new garden community in North-East Colchester.

 The North-South corridor starts at Bruff Close/ Mile End Road where there have been recent improvements to the cyclepath, and finishing at the proposed Rapid Transit route.
-It will be - made up of a fully segregated cycle track from the Park & Ride which will meet the corridor:
+Proposed improvements may include:

-The West-East corridor begins at the junction of Spring Lane and Church Lane with Lexden Road, ending at East Hill:
+The West-East corridor begins at the junction of Spring Lane and Church Lane with Lexden Road, ending at East Hill.
+Proposed improvement may include: